delopa/microstudio-docker/README.md

 # microStudio game engine's server - dockerized

-Building a docker image for microStudio server.
+Building a docker image for [microStudio](https://github.com/pmgl/microstudio) server.

+> [!WARNING]
+> This Docker setup isn't ready for production yet.
+Use it at your own risk.